What to Do If You Have a Complaint

 The management will oversee the tracking and monitoring of complaints progressed through the procedure.
 All complaints will be held on record by the management and are confidential.

-The complaints procedure is one aspect of the college quality assurance procedures; therefore termly reports will be provided to the senior management and used to assist improvements to services and facilities.
+The complaints procedure is one aspect of the college quality assurance procedures.
+Information on complaints will be provided to the senior management and used to assist improvements to services and facilities.

 (If any complaint is considered to be of a serious nature the complaint will be immediately brought to the attention of the Senior Management who will lead any investigation)